FlohGro-dev/Craftist/README.md

 Simply run `npm install` and than `npm run build` to generate the .craftX file which can be installed.

 To learn more about Craft eXtensions visit the [Craft X developer portal](https://developer.craft.do).

+## Thanks

+Thanks to @thomaszdxsn for the inspiration in his integration for Todoist.